-SAVE: This command allows you to save the data about your Adventure thus far onto tape for later playing.
-You will be asked for a file name.
-If no name is desired then simply hit return.
+SAVE: This command allows you to save the data about your Adventure thus far on to tape for later playing.
+After the game has been saved the computer will ask you to rewind it for verification.
 When you have finished SAVEing your progress thus far, the game continues normally.
-The SAVE feature is very useful if you have progressed deep into Wilderland and don't want to start from the beginning again should you accidentally get killed.
+The SAVE feature is very useful if you have progressed deep into Wilderland and don't want to start from the beginning again should you accidently get killed.

 LOAD: This command loads from tape the previously saved Adventure.
-If no name is given when asked for, then the first file on the tape is loaded.